Severe Weather Statement issued for Rice by NWS - NewsBreak

 Severe Weather Statement issued for Rice by NWS

-Effective: 2021-08-15 18:23:00 CDT Expires: 2021-08-15 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This storm is producing destructive winds and large damaging hail.
+Effective: 2021-08-15 18:36:00 CDT Expires: 2021-08-15 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This storm is producing destructive winds and large damaging hail.
 SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
-Target Area: Rice A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM CDT FOR NORTHEASTERN RICE COUNTY At 622 PM CDT, a severe thunderstorm was located near Lyons, moving south at 20 mph.
-THIS IS A DESTRUCTIVE STORM FOR central Rice county.
+Target Area: Rice A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM CDT FOR CENTRAL RICE COUNTY At 635 PM CDT, a severe thunderstorm was located near Lyons, moving south at 20 mph.
+THIS IS A DESTRUCTIVE STORM FOR CENTRAL RICE COUNTY.
 HAZARD...Baseball size hail and 70 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be severely injured.
 Expect shattered windows, extensive damage to roofs, siding, and vehicles.
-Locations impacted include Lyons and Geneseo.
+Locations impacted include Lyons.
 THUNDERSTORM DAMAGE THREAT...DESTRUCTIVE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...2.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov

 Comments / 0